 One of the most useful features of this report is that you can run the report with the Prep Items inline, nested under the raw goods like the picture below:

-One thing to note is the number you see next to the prep item is the amount of the raw item's count unit within that recipe.
+One thing to note is that the number you see next to the prep item is the amount of the raw item's count unit within that recipe.
 (Note**: If you specified a yield on your recipe or the item that the prep item was built from, that yield will be added back into the number you see to ensure it totals to the raw good before it's prepped.)

 If you add the Prep Item amount along with the raw good amount, it should total the main line before the indent.